 2. Emotional Support: Survivors often experience overwhelm, fear, and distress navigating family court.
 We offer more accessible support for the survivor than what the attorney may have capacity for.

-We alleviate many paint points for attorneys by acting as the point of contact and intermediary for the survivor.
-We take daily calls, review communications, organize evidence, and complete narratives for PRE and CFI investigations.
-We continuously upload and index evidence into a shared repository for the attorney to access.
 Our goal is to alleviate daily tasks that survivors need help with but with greater efficiency and at a lower cost.
 We work with attorneys to send summaries (weekly or bi-weekly) of the action items completed, current needs of the survivor, and future action items.
 This summary helps the attorney prioritize how to navigate client needs as well as the legal aspects of the case.